""

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework (as defined above) taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a Master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework (as defined above) taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation

-If a student’s average falls below 3.0 in a given semester, the department will decide whether the student may continue on probation.
+If a student’s Grade Point Average falls below 3.0 in a given semester, the department will decide whether the student may continue on probation.
 A specific plan will be arranged with dates and deadlines in place in regard to removal of probationary status.

 Starting Fall 2018, all students are required to have two co-advisors, identified at the time of admissions.
 During the course of study, students meet regularly with their advisors to ensure satisfactory progress.
 Choice of co-advisors can be changed with consent of new advisors.